We are often asked, “Can your project management tool scale with my team”?

 Extra payment for support services like 1-1 training.
 If you need help, it should be a quick search, email, chat, or call away.
 You shouldn’t have to be forced into purchasing the highest tier package or worry about paying extra invoices for support.

 Bonus red flag: When group webinars are free, but anything personal costs money.

 A ticketing system.
 Is there a worse feeling than when you have a problem and you know you are just a number in a sea of support requests?

 Wait times of 24 hours or more.
 Imagine having a question and knowing that you can’t fix it until the next day.
 Really?
-Workzone prides ourselves on a 10 minute response times during business hours.
+Workzone prides itself on 15-30 minute response times during business hours.

 What to look for…

-Tools with a 10,000ft view of all active projects to identify potential bottlenecks in a project’s life cycle.
+Tools with a high-level view of all active projects to identify where projects are stuck.
+You will also be able to head off potential bottlenecks in a project’s life cycle.
 As projects are added, it becomes critical for a project manager or coordinator to look at their team’s work as a whole.

 The ability to organize and separate projects by departments/units/regions.
 Workzone calls this type of organization “Workspaces”.
 For example, an agency could use Workspaces to separate external clients.
 As an agency adds clients, keeping each client’s projects together keeps a team organized in a fast-paced environment.

 The ability to save recurring projects as templates.
 Gone are the days of copying/pasting the old project into a new one in Excel.
 Project templates will save a growing team time in the project creation phase.